SUSTAINABILITY

 We are committed to the communities where we operate and believe that the sustainability of these communities is essential to our own long-term sustainability.

-At Sudbury INO, our Community Policy guides our community engagement, and we support communities by contributing to local and regionally relevant initiatives, which build community capacity and sustainability in five key giving areas: Environment, Economic Development/Livelihood, Local initiatives, Health and Education.
+At Sudbury INO, our Community Policy guides our community engagement, and we strive to support communities by contributing to local and regionally relevant initiatives that aim to build community capacity and sustainability in five key giving areas: Environment, Economic Development/Livelihood, Local initiatives, Health and Education.
 We have funded these areas to the tune of $17 million over the past ten years.

 Proudly, United Way Centraide North East Ontario (UWNCEO) recognized our employee-led efforts with their Community Leader Award.
 In fact, we have been a proud supporter of United Way for more than 30 years and have raised close to C$3.5 Million (including company match) for United Way campaigns over the past ten years alone.

-To get a full understanding of our activities in support of our communities, as well as efforts to build our business into a safer, more productive company for years to come, we invite you to read our Report to the Community for 2021 below, which builds on our last report issued in 2018.
+To get a full understanding of our activities in support of our communities, as well as efforts to build our business into a safer, more productive company for years to come, we invite you to read our Report to the Community for 2023 below, which builds on our reports issued in 2021 and 2018.

 Indigenous communities

 Successful partnerships are built on mutual respect, integrity and transparency.
-These values are found in abundance in the proven partnerships we have developed with Indigenous communities resulting in the signing of four partnership agreements.
+We strive to uphold these values in the partnerships we have developed with Indigenous communities, which have resulted in the signing of four partnership agreements.

 The first, in 2008, was a Participation Agreement with Wahnapitae First Nation (WFN).
 We work together on environmental stewardship, such the Massey Creek Watershed Biodiversity Enhancement Program, as well as education and training for youth and community development.